-Are you searching for a state-to-state moving company?
+Are you searching for state-to-state moving companies?

 If so, you’re not alone.

 Hundreds of Americans move from one state to another for a variety of reasons, including jobs, family, retirement, lifestyle and others.
 If you are one of these people, this guide is your one-stop for everything you need to know for your move from the initial planning process, up to moving day and beyond.

 There are lots of state-to-state moving companies out there, but it is important to find one that meets your specific needs.
 You can determine your moving needs by answering some of the questions below.

 Professional moving companies, like Mayflower and others, offer packing services.
 Mayflower provides you with the option to pack all, some or none of your belongings, based on your preference and needs.
 Your final moving estimate will reflect the packing option you select.
 DIY moving services and some other types of moving companies do not offer packing services, so, if you need packing help, be sure to check as you investigate various moving companies.

 Some customers need door-to-door services while others need to store their belongings temporarily before taking receipt of them.
 If you will arrive to your new state, but have not yet selected a place to live or your home will not yet be ready, you may want to consider storage.